ashwanisingh011/group_project/README.md

-# This project is done by
+# In this project

-    1. Ashwani Singh
+a small project is done
-    2. Vinit Rajwani
+using HTML, CSS and JavaScript

-    3. Prince
+This project is done in group